microsoft/workshop-template/README.md

 * **[Workshops](./workshop/README.md)** - a workshop that is designed to be completed within 30-90 minutes with content derived from [Microsoft Learn](https://learn.microsoft.com).
 * **[Short Workshops](./short-workshop/README.md)** - a workshop that is designed to be completed within 15-30 minutes with content derived from [Microsoft Learn](https://learn.microsoft.com).

+## Style Guide

+To present a unified voice, please use [this style guide](https://github.com/jlooper/curriculum-template/wiki) to shape your writing.

 ## Building a Workshop

 - [ ] Discuss with Chris Noring on the topic and Learn module on which to focus for your workshop.